d12frosted/elpa-mirror/gnu/bufferlo-readme.txt

   • `bufferlo-tab-close-kill-buffers': Close the tab and kill all its local buffers.
   • `bufferlo-isolate-project': Isolate a project in the frame or tab.
+  • `bufferlo-find-buffer': Switch to (one of) the frame/tab that contains the buffer in its local list.
+  • `bufferlo-find-buffer-switch': Switch to (one of) the frame/tab that contains the buffer in its local list, and select the buffer.

 2.1 Consult Integration